SFPC/sfpc.github.io/teachingasart.md

 If you have more questions, please email taeyoon@sfpc.io

-Main image: SFPC Teachers Retreat at the Strange Foundation, 2018.
+Main image: SFPC Teachers' Retreat at the Strange Foundation, 2018.